AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-56546-configurable-and-bundle-products-display-as-out-of-stock-on-the-storefront.md

 ---
-title: 'ACSD-56546: *Configurable and Bundle products* display as Out of Stock on the storefront'
+title: 'ACSD-56546: Configurable and bundle products display as out of stock on the storefront'
-description: Apply the ACSD-56546 patch to fix the Adobe Commerce issue where the *Configurable and Bundle products* display as Out of Stock on the storefront when display **Out of Product Configuration** is disabled.
+description: Apply the ACSD-56546 patch to fix the Adobe Commerce issue where the configurable and bundle products display as out of stock on the storefront when the display out of stock product configuration option is disabled.
 feature: Storefront, Products
 role: Admin, Developer
 ---
-# ACSD-56546: *Configurable and Bundle products* display as Out of Stock on the storefront
+# ACSD-56546: Configurable and bundle products display as out of stock on the storefront

-The ACSD-56546 patch fixes the issue where the *Configurable and Bundle products* display as Out of Stock on the storefront.
-This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.45 is installed.
-The patch ID is ACSD-56023.
+The ACSD-56546 patch fixes the issue where the configurable and bundle products display as out of stock on the storefront.
+This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.48 is installed.
+The patch ID is ACSD-56546.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions